The Basics of Marketing GMOs

 Going non-GMO is expensive, and it’s no guarantee of higher sales.
 In General Mills’ case, the Cheerios switch received significant press, much of it positive.
 However, it has yet to do much for the company’s bottom line, as the Motley Fool pointed out.

 If your company is deciding between different strategies to handle the GMO challenge, let MarketPlace help.
-As food industry experts, we’re here not to promote our stance on the GMO issue but to help your brand make informed decisions and act on those decisions, to use our understanding of consumer trends and industry practices to help you choose the best path forward for your company.
+As food industry experts, we’re here not to promote our stance on the GMO issue but to help your brand make informed decisions and act on those decisions.
+We use our understanding of consumer trends and industry practices to help you choose the best path for your company.